 Day 12: Drive to Kathmandu

-Retrace our drive to Kathmandu with a great countryside view along rivers, villages, farmlands, and diverse landscape.
-Upon arrival check in to the hotel and spend the evening at leisure.
+We shall retrace our drive to Kathmandu.
+The drive goes along the river with a great countryside view, villages, farmlands, and diverse landscape.
+Upon arrival, check in to the hotel and spend the evening at leisure.
 Overnight in Kathmandu.

 Day 13: Departure